 I am a senior researcher in the Networking and Security Group at the International Computer Science Institute, an independent non-profit research institute affiliated with the University of California, Berkeley.
 I am also an affiliate member of the Advanced Computing for Science Department at the Lawrence Berkeley National Laboratory, and I work with the Lab's cyber security team.
+I am leading the development for Bro, an open-source network security monitor, and I am a co-founder of Broala.
 Before coming out to Berkeley, I was part of Anja Feldmann's group at TU München, Germany (now at TU Berlin).
 Before that, I received a diploma in Computer Science from University of Paderborn, Germany.
-These days I am also leading the development for Bro, an open-source network security monitor.

 My research focuses on network security, with a particular emphasis on high-performance network monitoring in operational settings.
 More generally, I'm interested in understanding the capabilities and limitations of network technology as well as the characteristics of real-world Internet traffic.